 The 10-day volunteer program is designed to offer you an opportunity to engage in different projects while giving you a taste of the culture and spiritual heritage of one of the world’s most sacred places.
 We really aim to deeply immerse you in ashram life by having you participate in the various activities, while respecting your own personal belief system and values.
 We highly recommend staying for the full 10-day program or longer, but if you only have a few days, we gladly accommodate volunteers for visits of shorter duration.

 Day 1) Arrival at Vrinda Kunja.
 We can arrange pickup from the airport or find out about the travel options click here>> Essential India Travel Guide

 After arriving and settling into the accommodations, the volunteers will be given an introduction to India.
-You will become familiar with basic Indian customs, some history of Vrindavan, safety issues, daily schedule for the volunteers, basic introduction to Hindi (how to greet the locals, how to ask the basic things), some information about religion and etiquette: how to behave in the streets and temples of Vrindavan,
+You will become familiar with basic Indian customs, some history of Vrindavan, safety issues, daily schedule for the volunteers, basic introduction to Hindi (how to greet the locals, how to ask the basic things).
+We will provide you information about religion and etiquette: how to behave in the streets and temples of Vrindavan, etc.

 Day 2) Getting Acquainted with Vrindavan – We will visit the most impressive and important temples of Vrindavan.
 You will learn more about Vrindavan and its unique culture.
 We will perform about 2 hours of service cleaning up at Vrinda Kunja Ashram.